nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/http_access_log.rst

  :ref:`http_request_java_package_mapping`
   Outputs the log after the dispatch class is determined.

-If the requirements of the trail log of the individual application can be met by output of the request information including the request parameters, then the HTTP access and trail logs can be used together.
+If the requirements of the trace log of the individual application can be met by output of the request information including the request parameters, then the HTTP access and trace logs can be used together.

 Output policy of HTTP access log
 --------------------------------------------------